Three Or Four-Speed: 1979 Ford Granada 46K Mile Survivor – SOLD!

 September 12th Update – While updating our database, we confirmed the seller of this survivor-quality Granada deleted their Craigslist ad, so we’re calling this one “Sold!”

-Throughout the late seventies, Ford tried to pitch their Granada as a lower-cost alternative to the very similar looking Mercedes-Benz W123 they tried to mimic.
-While history proved the latter to be one of the best-built cars of all time, low mileage survivor Granadas such as this 46K original mile example listed again here on Craigslist in Waymart, Pennsylvania are now a rare sight.
-With an asking price of $6,500, the private seller hopes the next caretaker is willing to pay a premium for originality, as the Collector Car Market Review Online Tool confirms the seller’s asking price is $300 more than the #1 “Excellent” appraisal of $6,200.
-If you are serious about buying this low mileage Granada, you can start the conversation by calling the seller Jim at (570) 470-1853.
-When you connect, please remember to mention you saw his Ford featured here on GuysWithRides.com
+Throughout the late seventies, Ford tried to pitch their Granada as a lower-cost alternative to the very similar-looking Mercedes-Benz W123 they tried to mimic.
+While history proved the latter to be one of the best-built cars of all time, low mileage survivor Granadas such as this 46K original mile example last listed in the fall of 2020 on Craigslist in Waymart, Pennsylvania, are now a rare sight.
+With an asking price of $6,500, the private seller hopes the next caretaker will pay a premium for originality, as the Collector Car Market Review Online Tool confirms the seller’s asking price is $300 more than the #1 “Excellent” appraisal of $6,200.

 Following the 1973 U.S. Oil Embargo, Ford delayed the Granada’s introduction and redeveloped the car before its launch, becoming an additional compact model line.
 While not intended as a direct competitor for European luxury sedans (such as Mercedes-Benz or BMW), Ford intended for the Granada to be sold to buyers either downsizing from a larger intermediate or full-size car while wanting to retain the same comfort and convenience features along with buyers seeking to upgrade from a lower-content compact car.